-SES is of the opinion that the Board of Companies should have at least $1/3^{rd}$ or half of the Board as Independent Directors, as required under law, including an independent woman director.
-Therefore, SES will analyze the impact of appointment/re-appointment of Non-Independent Directors on the basis of the impact of the appointment on the Board Composition.
+SES is of the opinion that the Board of Companies should have at least 1/3rd or 50% of the Board Members as Independent Directors, as required under law, including an Independent Woman Director.
+Therefore, SES will analyze the appointment/re-appointment of Non-Independent Directors on the basis of its impact on the Board Composition.
 SES would insist that the Board of the Company must be chaired by a Non-Executive Director, preferably an Independent Director.

-In case, any Independent director resigns from the Company, SES will also examine the reasons provided for such resignation.
+Reasons for resignation: In case, any Independent director resigns from the Company, SES will also examine the reasons provided for such resignation.

-Additionally, SES shall recommend AGAINST in case re-appointment of ID is done by the Board, without seeking prior shareholders' approval by way of a special resolution.
+Prior Approval of Shareholders: SES shall recommend AGAINST in case re-appointment of ID is done by the Board, without seeking prior shareholders' approval by way of a special resolution.
 (Please see SES Proxy Note by clicking here)

-Association of IDs
+Association of IDs:

 The law provides that a term of an ID must not exceed 5 years.
-Further, IDs can be appointed for a maximum of 2 terms, post that they need to serve a cooling off period of 3 years, before being eligible for appointment as ID on the Board of the same Company/ Group Company.
+Further, IDs can be appointed for a maximum of 2 terms, post that they need to serve a cooling off period of 3 years, before being eligible for appointment as ID on the Board of the same Company.
 This means that a person cannot be appointed as ID on the Board for more than 10 years. (in two terms)